xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Go to my games.
  <!-- SNAPSHOT status=200 -->
+ > You should be at the list games screen.
  > There should be 1 game.
  > You should see the game "mygame".